j0r1ss0u/I4TKnowledge.org/README.md

-# I4TK Knowledge Network
+o# I4TK Knowledge Network

-A comprehensive web application for digital governance research and collaboration, featuring AI-powered document management, blockchain tokenization, and semantic search capabilities.
+A comprehensive web application for digital governance research and collaboration, featuring AI-powered document management, blockchain for IP tokenization, and semantic search capabilities.

 ## 📋 Table of Contents